 Each Burley D Lite comes with two strapped in child seats.
 We always feel guilty removing these pieces and would love to have option to not include this equipment.
 Perhaps the price could be lowered if a customer opts to not have the child equipment.

-The emergency cable that connects the trailer to the bike in case the hitch detaches does not work well with disc brakes.
-The cable length is either too short or too long.
+The emergency cable that connects the trailer to the bike in case the trailers hitch detaches does not work well with disc brakes.
+The cable length is either too short or too long, which is supposed to prevent tangles with the wheel spokes.
 When I attach the cable to my Surly Long Haul Trucker, it rubs against his brake rotor, which can tear the fabric or cause an accident on account of the friction.

 To mitigate this, I twist and wrap and weave the cord to the exact tightness that works for my bike.
 This is a common grip with all trailers and we are hopeful to see a better solution in the future.